mennucc/wrap_lockfile/README.md

 - Temporary files are cleaned up on errors
 - Windows-compatible (handles `os.rename()` limitations)
 - **Symlinks are preserved**: If `filepath` is a symlink, the target file is updated but the symlink itself remains unchanged
+- **Permissions are preserved**: File permissions (mode) are copied from the original file to the new file

 ---